learn-co-curriculum/phase-0-wsl2-env-system/README.md

 ### Check Your Work

-If you can open the "Ubuntu" application using the "Start" menu, do not type anything into the window, and continue below.
+If you can open the "Ubuntu" application using the "Start" menu, do not type anything into the window, and continue to the next lesson, "Setting up WSL 2".
 Otherwise, reach out to your teaching team for next steps.